algorandfoundation/xGov/Proposals/xgov-122.md

 ### 3. Portfolio Tracker, 30k
 Why do DeFi on one website and then go to another just to check the portfolio of your wallet(-s)?
 We think it should be in one place.
 We'll start with a minimal version and upgrade it continuously.
+Most likely we'll collaborate with ASA Stats or just use their API to have rich information from the start and filter what is the most crucial for users to see.

 ## Benefits for the community
 The overall goal of Cometa is to help projects to launch and/or grow ASAP: attract more liquidity, get new holders and gain more media attention.